 These practice management systems answer a lot of questions very quickly.
 How does the tax department realization rate compare to the audit division?
 How did billable hours compare to budgets on each engagement?

-But maybe you’d rather sit back and enjoy the ride, accepting whatever destination you happen to reach.
+Maybe you’d rather sit back and enjoy the ride, accepting whatever destination you happen to reach.
 Myself, I prefer to be in the driver’s seat.

 We’ve all met the cloud skeptic.
 This is often a long time business owner or manager who is wary entrusting their lifelong work, sensitive data, and livelihood to the ethereal place we call the cloud.
 For this manager, the cloud represents risk and loss of control.
 Moreover for this person there is a certain comfort in knowing that systems are under one’s own lock and key and premises.
 But are they truly safe?